Codexmen/denoising-images-CNN/README.md

 ## Motivation
-Create a neural net to denoise images. what is a noise image? -- this is an image that contain pixels with random color values.
+Create a neural net to denoise images.

+What is a noise image? -- this is an image that contain pixels with random color values.
 Image can contain synthetic noise like Gaussian or natural due to low light of sceen during shooting.
+Images could be grayscale or colored.

+This network trained to denoise color images with natural noise (like digital photos from smartphones)
 ## Introduction

+You could see demo and comparing with Gaussian smoothing in file [compare](https://github.com/Codexmen/denoising-images-CNN/blob/main/compare.ipynb)
+Training process and data preparation in file [SSID](https://github.com/Codexmen/denoising-images-CNN/blob/main/SIDD.ipynb)

+Folders `model*` contain a few models that give pretty good results during experimentation.
 ### Metrics
 If we have ground true images along with noised images there is a two metrics that we could use for measure performance: